apprunjs/create-apprun-app/cli-templates/4/pages/index.md

 This site is built with [AppRun-Site](https://github.com/yysun/apprun-site), a command-line tool for building modern web applications with [AppRun](https://github.com/yysun/apprun).

 It has the following structure:
 ```
-/public             <- static website
+/components
+  /comic.tsx        <- demo component
+  /layout.tsx       <- layout component
 /pages              <- pages of the website
   /index.html       <- index page
   /index.md         <- home page
   /main.tsx         <- start up code (registers web component and renders the layout)
-/components         <- optional
-/api                <- optional
+/contact
+  /index.tsx        <- contact page
+/about
+  /index.md         <- about page
+/public             <- static website
 ```

 You can add pages to the directory `pages`; they can be HTML files, markdown files, and tsx/jsx files (AppRun components).